 - 2.1 This policy is applicable to:

+- Course Managers

+- Education Manager

-- Staff
+- Business Administration Coordinator

 - Students

-- 3.1 Australian Skills Quality Authority (ASQA) is the national regulator for the vocational education and training (VET) sector. - 3.2 Credit Transfer is the recognition of equivalency of content and learning outcomes between different learning and / or qualifications previously undertaken and successfully completed. - 3.3 Recognised Prior Learning is a process of assessment to determine the level of competence of a person. - 3.4 Equivalence where the course code and title on the evidence supplied matches the intended unit of competency.
+- 3.1 Assessor The assessor is the course manager who is ultimately responsible for assessing an application for credit transfer. - 3.2 Australian Skills Quality Authority (ASQA) is the national regulator for the vocational education and training (VET) sector. - 3.3 Credit Transfer is the recognition of equivalency of content and learning outcomes between different learning and / or qualifications previously undertaken and successfully completed. - 3.4 Recognised Prior Learning is an assessment process that assess the competency/s of an individual that may have been acquired through formal, non-formal or informal learning ( see policy 2.6 Recognition of Prior Learning for further details) - 3.5 Equivalence where the course code and title on the evidence supplied matches the intended unit of competency.

-- 4.1 ANMEC accepts and provides credit to learners for units of competency and/or modules (unless licensing or regulatory requirements prevent this) where successful attainment / completion is evidenced by: - AQF certification documentation issued by any other RTO or AQF authorised issuing organisation; or - Authenticated VET transcripts issued by the Registrar - 4.2 Students will not be required to repeat any unit or module in which they have already been assessed as competent (unless a regulatory requirement or license condition requires periodic retraining/refresher training). - 4.3 There is no cost to applying for credit transfer prior to the commencement of a unit, nor will students be charged tuition fees for a replacement component of a replacement course. - 4.4 The recognition of a unit of competency under a national recognition arrangement is not contingent on the applicant demonstrating their currency.
+- 4.1 ANMEC accepts and provides credit to learners for units of competency and/or modules (unless licensing or regulatory requirements prevent this) where successful attainment / completion is evidenced by: - AQF certification documentation issued by any other RTO or AQF authorised issuing organisation; or - Authenticated VET transcripts issued by the Registrar

+- 4.2 Students will not be required to repeat any unit or module in which they have already been assessed as competent (unless a regulatory requirement or license condition requires periodic retraining/refresher training). - 4.3 There is no cost to applying for credit transfer prior to the commencement of a unit, nor will students be charged tuition fees for a replacement component of a replacement course. - 4.4 The recognition of a unit of competency under a national recognition arrangement is not contingent on the applicant demonstrating their currency.
 If the unit has been previously awarded and equivalence can be demonstrated then the unit can be recognised. - 4.5 The RTO is not obliged to issue a qualification or Statement of Attainment that is achieved wholly through recognition of units and/or modules completed at one or more other RTOs. - 4.6 Credit Transfer will be awarded where verified evidence has been provided for a whole qualification or unit of competency required for the course for which the applicant has applied.
 Where a mapping guide identifies partial credit, the applicant will be advised to seek recognition of prior learning.

-- 5.1 The student is responsible for; - lodging the Credit Transfer application, no later than the unit commencement otherwise a cost may be incurred - providing verified evidence or original documents that relates to the specific unit of competency that demonstrates competency achieved - 5.2 The Administration Officers are responsible for processing credit transfer applications and notifying the student of the outcome within 3 weeks of receipt of evidence from the student. - 5.3 The Course Coordinator is responsible for reviewing, validating authenticity of the evidence and granting credit transfer.
+- 5.1 The student is responsible for; - lodging the Credit Transfer application, no later than the unit commencement otherwise a cost may be incurred - providing verified evidence or original documents that relates to the specific unit of competency that demonstrates competency achieved - 5.2 The business administrative coordinator is responsible for processing credit transfer applications and notifying the student of the outcome within 3 weeks of receipt of evidence from the student. - 5.3 The Course Coordinator is responsible for reviewing and validating the authenticity of the evidence and granting credit transfer. - 5.4 The HERC education manager is responsible for the assessment of credit transfer applications and the storage of all key documentation to allow for oversight by ANMEC.